• Skip to primary navigation

 To freeze them, wrap each muffin individually in plastic wrap, then store them in a freezer-safe container or baggie.
 Freeze for up to 3 months.
 Thaw overnight in the fridge.

+Everything about these Paleo Chunky Monkey Muffins happens to be vegan except the eggs.
 So I tried them using the popular flax egg substitute and was pleasantly surprised that the vegan/egg-free version was just as good!

 To make flax eggs: